Condition 3 - Why do Israelis carry with an empty chamber?

 Frequently Asked Questions

-Why do many Israelis carry their handguns with an empty chamber (Condition 3)?
+Why do many Israelis carry firearms with an empty chamber?

-How does Israeli training address potential hand injuries when carrying in Condition 3?
+How does Israeli training address potential hand injuries when using a firearm?

-Are there cultural factors influencing firearm carrying practices in Israel?
+Are there specific laws regarding firearm ownership in Israel?

 More Tactical & Gear Videos You Might Like